Avidity-Dev/tachi/README.md

 # tachi

+> **⚠️ WARNING: This project is under active development and is NOT release-ready.**
+>
+> This software is currently in a pre-release state and should not be used in production environments.
+Features may be incomplete, unstable, or subject to breaking changes without notice.
+Official release is pending.

 A CLI tool for generating production-ready GitHub Actions workflows and Azure Container Apps configurations.
 Tachi automates the creation of CI/CD pipelines with support for multiple deployment strategies, dynamic PR environments, and multi-service applications.

-Developed for internal use at Avidity Biosciences.
+Developed for internal use at Avidity Biosciences to deploy resources to cloud environments. __Currently only supports Azure Container Apps.__

 ## Features